How adaptive computing infrastructure stabilizes the Croatian power grid

 The European power grid operates at a frequency of 50 Hertz – the shared beat for generation and consumption.

 If more power is generated than consumed, the frequency rises.
-Minimal fluctuations must be corrected within seconds.
+If more is consumed than generated, it falls.

 The more generation fluctuates, the greater the effort to keep this beat constant.